 TARTER STUDENT ACTIVITY BUILDING (1989), built on to the northeast corner of the Physical Education Center, is named in honor of Rev. R. E. Tarter, founder of the Trevecca Million Dollar Club, which funded the construction of the building.
 Drama productions, variety shows, concerts, and seminars are a few of the activities held in the building.
 The main auditorium was renovated in 2013.

 MARTIN BUILDING (1990) houses the offices of the Executive Vice President for Finance and Administration, Human Resources, and Financial Services.
 The Office of Admissions was housed here until 2009.
 Funds for this structure were provided by gift income.
 The building was named for Paul Z. and Ethel Martin, benefactors of the University.

 UNIVERSITY TERRACE APARTMENTS (1996) The three-building apartment complex was purchased and renovated for married student, faculty, and staff housing.
-Buildings A and C were renovated in 2015 and 2016 for traditional undergraduate housing for males.
+Buildings A and C were renovated in 2015 and now provide housing for junior and senior men.

 BOONE BUSINESS BUILDING (2007), formerly used as an endowment property, was renovated in 2007.
-It houses a 920-seat convocation center, a snack shop, classrooms, and the offices of the Skinner School of Business and Technology and the School of Graduate and Continuing Studies.
+It houses a 920-seat convocation center, a snack shop - The CUBE, classrooms, and the offices of the Skinner School of Business and Technology and the School of Graduate and Continuing Studies.
 It is named after Trevecca president Dan L. Boone at the request of the family who gave the lead gift for the building renovation.